gvwilson/thirdbit/src/fiction/in-heck/index.md

 Whatever Gumption might have said was lost amidst "oohs" and "aahs" as the tiger's raised fists burst into flame.
 He winked at the children,
-the roared and threw himself at Thoughtful.
+then roared and threw himself at Thoughtful.
 The flurry of punches, kicks, and whirlwind baton strikes that followed was too fast for Maddy to follow.
 Special Blazes threw one fireball after another.